-Measurements are reported as $\mu g/m^3$ for particulate matter.
+Measurements are reported as μg/m3 for particulate matter.
 Because particulate matter mass is determined gravimetrically for the two-week integrated method, and because the microbalance can always provide a filter's weight, lab LODs are not available.
 Other measures of uncertainty are addressed in the QA/QC report.
 The field LOD is determined for mass for PM, EC/OC, and elemental species.
 Data users will receive this LOD as a concentration, calculated by the volume of air sampled.
 Because the volume of air varies by sample based on sampling duration and flow rate, the concentration LOD will not be the same for all samples.
 As for gases, data users will receive both the corrected measurement and the LOD.
 RAD monitors evaluate particulate matter using a laser (Plantower).
-Data processing for this method has not been finalized.